 Welcome to The Dartmouth Institute!
 Listed below are computing requirements for what you’ll need to bring with you, or obtain, in order to be successful in the program.
 At the end is also a list of services we provide to all students free of charge.
 If you have any questions or concerns, please contact us.
-Also, please check here for computing news and alerts that affect the TDI community.

 At Least Two Weeks Before Orientation

 You will need a laptop that has a wireless card, webcam, at least 8GB of RAM, and an Intel Core Processor (i5 or i7).
-If you don’t have one, or want to upgrade, please let us know if you need help with deciding what to purchase.
+If you don’t have one, or want to upgrade, please contact us if you need help with deciding what to purchase.
 We can help you find the right laptop and make sure you receive any and all appropriate student discounts.

 Many of Dartmouth’s systems (Banner, VPN, etc.) work best with Firefox.
 If you don’t already have it, you can download it here.